AnimNyan/UEShaderScript/README.md

 for Dead By Daylight the diffuse textures are named "_BC", "_BC_01", ""_BC_02", "_BC_03" and "_BC_04".
 So we put each different suffix in the Diffuse Suffix input box separated by spaces like so: "_BC _BC_01 _BC_02 _BC_03 _BC_04"

-3. It is important that you rename every Node Group you wish to save as a preset, do NOT leave it as the default name NodeGroup, please rename it to something relevant like EmissiveMapNodeGroup because by default the option to "Reuse Node Groups with Same Name" is enabled.
+3. It is important that you rename every Node Group you wish to save as a preset, do NOT leave it as the default name "NodeGroup", please rename it to something relevant like "EmissiveMapNodeGroup" because by default the option to "Reuse Node Groups with Same Name" is enabled.
-This means if you already had a Node Group named "NodeGroup" in your blender file before importing it, it would reuse the Node Group with the same name.
+This means if you already had a Node Group named "NodeGroup" in your blender file before importing it, it would reuse the Node Group with the same name "Node Group".
 Renaming it to something relevant usually prevents reusing the wrong node group.

-4. If you wish to make use of the "Delete Unused Image Texture Nodes AND Related Nodes" option which is disabled by default because it slows down adding shader maps, change the Node Name: of related nodes to the image texture node to <Node Name><add a number>, for example: "Diffuse Node2", "Diffuse Node3", "Diffuse Node4", ... .
+4. If you wish to make use of the "Delete Unused Image Texture Nodes AND Related Nodes" option which is disabled by default because it slows down adding shader maps, change the Node Name: of related nodes to the image texture node to "[Node Name][number]">, for example: "Diffuse Node2", "Diffuse Node3", ... .
 Now when an image texture node is deleted it will delete these extra nodes labelled "Diffuse Node2", "Diffuse Node3", ... .